 Two trends are worth knowing about because they affect what's available to families today:

-- The 10-year demonstration extension.
+• The 10-year demonstration extension.
 TennCare III's January 8, 2021 approval through December 31, 2030 gives Tennessee an unusually long planning horizon.
-CMS-pending amendments (Amendments 6 and 7) and a separate I/DD waiver integration amendment were under review as of early 2026; the policy environment is more stable than in most Medicaid states.
+CMS said the longer approval period lets the state test its financing approach and reduces the administrative burden of renewing the demonstration more frequently, so the policy environment is more stable than in most Medicaid states.

 Is TennCare the same as Medicaid?

 Yes, with an asterisk.
 TennCare is Tennessee's brand name for its Medicaid program, but it's structured under a federal Section 1115(a) demonstration rather than as a standard state plan.
-That gives Tennessee more flexibility (capped enrollment in HCBS programs, premium-charging, programs like Katie Beckett) than most states have, but the underlying federal funding and most of the coverage rules are still Medicaid.
+That gives Tennessee more flexibility (capped enrollment in HCBS programs, premium-charging, a capped and premium-bearing Katie Beckett program) than most states have, but the underlying federal funding and most of the coverage rules are still Medicaid.

 What's the difference between CHOICES and ECF CHOICES?

 CHOICES (Groups 1, 2, 3) serves adults 65+ or 21+ with a physical disability who need nursing-facility level of care.
 ECF CHOICES (Groups 4–8) serves children and adults with intellectual or developmental disabilities.
 The populations rarely overlap, most people will clearly fit one or the other.
 ECF CHOICES is also employment-first in its philosophy, prioritizing competitive integrated employment and community living, while CHOICES is structured around the avoid-nursing-facility-placement framework.
-Application paths are also different: CHOICES through the AAAD network, ECF CHOICES through DDA regional offices.
+Application paths are also different: CHOICES starts with the AAAD network, while ECF CHOICES starts with a self-referral, which can be filed online, through the applicant's TennCare health plan, or with help from a DDA regional office.

 Can I have both Medicare and TennCare?